vuejs/docs/src/api/directives.md

   When the component re-renders, if both `valueA` and `valueB` remain the same, all updates for this `<div>` and its children will be skipped.
 In fact, even the Virtual DOM VNode creation will also be skipped since the memoized copy of the sub-tree can be reused.

-  It is important to specify the memoization array correctly, otherwise we may skip updates that should indeed be applied.
+  It is important to specify the memoization array correctly, otherwise we may skip updates that should indeed be applied. `v-memo` with an empty dependency array (`v-memo="[]"`) would be functionally equivalent to `v-once`.

   This directive is provided solely for micro optimizations in performance-critical scenarios and should be rarely needed.
 The most common case where this may prove helpful is when rendering large `v-for` lists (where `length > 1000`):